-The table may or may not help you make a decision as to which scooter is best for your child so read on for some explanation of the different features and more comparison.
+The table may or may not help you decide which scooter is best for your child, so read on for some explanation of the different features and more comparison.

 Razor Power Core E90 - Summary

-The E90 is slightly lighter so will be easier for a younger child to manage.
-If you are on a budget it is also cheaper although there isn't too much in the price.
-The push button control may also be easier for younger children to use rather than a twist grip acceleration.
+The E90 is slightly lighter, so is easier for a younger child to manage.
+If you are on a budget, it is also cheaper, although there isn't too much in the price.
+The push button control is easier for younger children to use rather than a twist grip acceleration.

-The E90 features 2 urethane wheels whereas the E100 has a pneumatic front wheels.
-Pneumatic wheels give a smoother ride over pavement bumps but urethane wheels don't run the risk of puncture.
+The E90 features 2 flat-free airless wheels whereas the E100 has an air-filled tires.
+Air-filled tires give a smooth and cushioned ride over bumps, but airless tires don't run the risk of a puncture.

-The maximum speed is 10mph compared to 11mph on the E100.
+The maximum speed is 10mph on the E90 compared to 11mph on the E100.

 A cool advantage the E90 has over the E100 is a significantly longer ride time at 80 minutes.